Quick Start Guide

 Can I use this setup for baseball and softball?
 Yes — adjust camera positions and router power for your field size.
 Use more powerful routers for larger baseball fields.

 What's the difference between Mevo Start and Mevo Core?
-Mevo Start is affordable and great for beginners.
-Mevo Core is professional-grade with interchangeable lenses but much more expensive.
+Mevo Start is affordable and great for beginners (~$450 each).
+Mevo Core is professional-grade with interchangeable lenses for much higher quality, but costs significantly more.

 Do I need a tablet or can I use my phone?
-Tablets generally offer a better view and more stable app experience, especially for multi-camera setups.
+Tablets give you a much better monitoring view and more stable app experience for multi-camera control.
+A phone works in a pinch for a single camera.

 What internet speed do I need?
-Aim for 5-10 Mbps upload for reliable HD streaming.
-Higher speeds allow for better quality or multiple streams.
+Aim for 5–10 Mbps upload for reliable HD streaming.
+Check speed with your phone's hotspot from your sideline seat before game day.

 Detailed Setup & How-To